 These tables contain the numbers of Vital Events for 2011.
-They provide the same kinds of information as was contained in the pre-2001 Registrar General's Annual Reports, plus additional details that have been added in recent years.
+They provide the same kinds of information as was contained in the pre-2001 Registrar General's Annual Reports (available on this website), plus additional details that have been added in recent years.
 The tables are grouped into eight sections: Summary; Adoptions and re-registrations; Births; Stillbirths and infant deaths; Deaths; Deaths by cause; Marriages and Civil Partnerships; and Divorces and Dissolutions.
 In almost all cases, the tables give the numbers of vital events which were registered in Scotland in the calendar year.
 Some tables also provide figures for earlier years, and/or annual averages for 5-year periods.
 Most of the figures are for Scotland as a whole, but there are some tables which provide statistics for each Local Authority and each NHS Board area.

 This is an annual publication.
 National Records of Scotland (NRS) collects the underlying data on a daily basis, as and when each event is registered.
 These are the final statistics for the latest year, and as such are all new (although provisional versions of some of them appeared in the ‘Preliminary Annual Figures’ publication, which has now been superseded).
 The previously-published final figures for earlier years' adoptions and re-registrations, births, stillbirths, deaths, marriages and civil partnerships are very rarely revised; some minor changes may be made to the previously-published figures for divorces and dissolutions of civil partnerships, due to the late notification to NRS of these events.

 Information about (e.g.) the sources, methods, definitions and reliability of these statistics is available from this website's pages on Vital Events - General Background Information, Births - Background information, Marriages and Civil Partnerships - Background Information, Divorces and Dissolutions - Background Information, and Deaths - Background Information.